CRADLE TO CAREER

 vita (volunteer income tax assistance)

-United Way’s Volunteer Income Tax Assistance program (VITA) allows working families and individuals prepare their tax returns at no cost, either through free self-prep services or at in-person appointments with IRS-certified volunteers.
-Households with an income of $78,000 or less can visit myfreetaxes.com to file their own taxes for free, or they can make an appointment to come to United Way and have their taxes filed with the help of a volunteer (some limitations apply).
-Appointment scheduling begins each year in January.
+United Way’s Volunteer Income Tax Assistance program (VITA) helps working families and individuals prepare their tax returns at no cost, either through free self-prep services or in-person appointments with IRS-certified volunteers.
+Households with an income of $84,000 or less can file their taxes for free at MyFreeTaxes.com or schedule an in-person appointment at United Way of Greater Lafayette to have a volunteer prepare their return (some limitations apply).
+Appointment scheduling opens each January.

-Each year, the program has grown to serve more and more members of our community.
-Since our program began in 2010, our volunteers have prepared more than 25,000 tax returns for 14,000 clients.
-Those clients have saved an estimated $3.2M in tax fees.
-Overall, our tax preparation program has brought more than $22.4M million in refunds back to Tippecanoe County.
+Since the program began in 2010, it has grown to serve more members of our community each year.
+Volunteers have prepared more than 35,000 tax returns for over 16,000 clients, helping those clients save an estimated $4.2 million in tax preparation fees.
+Overall, the program has returned over $24.1 million in refunds to Tippecanoe County.

-Sound like something you’d like to try?
-YOU can help put dollars back in the pockets of Greater Lafayette residents.
-Volunteer opportunities range from schedulers to tax preparers.
-No experience is necessary and FREE training and resources are provided.
+Would YOU like to help put money back into the pockets of Greater Lafayette residents?
+Volunteer opportunities range from schedulers to tax preparers, and no experience is necessary.
+Free training and resources are provided to all volunteers.
+Click the button below for additional information.

-If you are a Purdue International Student looking for tax preparation services you must file your federal taxes through Purdue’s Glacier system.
-You can find information on that process here.
+Please note that Purdue University International Students seeking tax preparation services must file their federal taxes through Purdue’s Glacier system, as United Way no longer provides this service.
+You can find more information about the process here.